Kontx148/Bibliospring-project/README.md

 Full-Stack Web Application, for storing, updating and listing books, with user authentification

 ## Backend

--Java with Spring Boot (REST API)
+- Java with Spring Boot (REST API)
--Tomcat as the application server
+- Tomcat as the application server
--JDBC Driver for database interactions
+- JDBC Driver for database interactions
--MySQL as the database
+- MySQL as the database

 ## Frontend

--HTML, CSS, TypeScript
+- HTML, CSS, TypeScript
--Fetch API for REST communication
+- Fetch API for REST communication

 ## Features